 USE MILD SOAP AND WATER TO CLEAN YOUR RING

-Although this seems like a fairly simple task, there is a lot of incorrect information out there about the best ways to clean a diamond ring or diamond alternative jewelry.
+Although this seems like a fairly simple task, there is a lot of incorrect information out there about the best ways to clean a diamond ring or simulated diamond jewelry.
 The safest and most foolproof way to clean your ring is to lightly scrub it with soap and warm water.

 Begin by making a simple solution of lukewarm water and dish soap.
 Most household dish soap will work, but to be on the safe side, it’s best to use a non-scented product as it will contain less chemicals.
 It’s also best not to use anything with moisturizing properties in it as that can leave a film on your ring after cleaning it.
 A few drops of soap should suffice for a mixture of 2-4 cups.
 Once your solution is made, soak your ring for about 15-20 minutes, or until you feel it has been sitting long enough to release most stuck-on grime.
 Grab a soft-bristled toothbrush to gently brush your stone or stones with.
 After a few gentle brushes, carefully rinse it under a stream of warm water until all soap residue is gone- and you’re done!
 If you still see buildup on your ring after completing these steps, you can repeat them until your engagement ring returns to its original sparkle and shine.